hikreschool/WhatsTheWeather/README.md

 **Part 2**

-Step 5: Import both libraries Alamofire and SwiftyJSON on the top of your ViewController file.
+Step 5: Import both libraries Alamofire and SwiftyJSON on the top of your MainWeatherController file.
 <img width="361" alt="Screen Shot 2021-08-24 at 6 45 49 PM" src="https://user-images.githubusercontent.com/87120195/130603726-e55837a9-f081-4bf7-ba94-7d9bc7880731.png">

 Step 6: In this project, you'll see a constant called APP_KEY.
 This will contain your API key.